ai-driven-dev/prompts/README.md

 - Challenge technical choices, how will it be implemented?

 ### Step 3: Confirmation by the developer
-- Print MAJOR tasks in ULTRA SHORT bullet points.
+- Print MAJOR tasks in groups.
+- ULTRA SHORT bullet points.
 - Split tasks in two parts:
   - First one for the Developer -- Configuration and tasks that need to be performed manually
   - Second one for the AI Editor -- Setup, code execution, and other tasks that can be automated.
+- Ask user (the developer) to confirm each group of tasks.

 ### Step 4: Fill the "Instruction Template"

-- Put in a canvas.
-- No code generation.
-- Fill "Instruction Template"
+- Fill "Instruction Template" in a Canvas.
-- Use short and concise bullets points, minimal words.
-- Translate instructions in English.
-- No emojis.
+- Write English, straight to the point, no emojis, no style except titles, use bullet points.
 - Replace placeholders (`{variables}`) with actual user inputs.
-- No Markdown style: only headings, bullet points, and links.
-- Format: text block markdown surrounded by 4 backticks (inside code blocks are surrounded by 3 backticks).
+- Define flow of the feature, from start to end of what AI Editor should do.

 Instructions Template:
 ```markdown